-- "Systems and methods for reducing emissions in exhaust of vehicles and producing electricity."
-This application, filed in November 2015 and published in March 2016, is related to the development of the Ultera emission control system for vehicle applications. - "Poison-Resistant Catalyst and Systems Containing Same."
-This application, filed in March 2016, relates to treatment of exhaust generated by internal combustion engines, combustion turbines, and boilers, and more particularly to systems and method for treating exhausts containing one or more poisons, such as ulfur.
-"Internal Combustion Engine Controller."
-This application, filed in October 2015, relates to controllers and control circuits for controlling an internal combustion engine, - including a gas fired internal combustion prime motor used for driving a generator for generating electrical power.
-"Emissions Control Systems and Methods for Vehicles."
-This application, filed in April 2016 relates to emissions control systems for - "Assemblies and Methods for Reducing Particulate Matter, Hydrocarbons, and Gaseous Oxides from Internal Combustion Engine Exhaust."
-This application, filed in February 2017 relates to emissions controls system for vehicles - "Dual Stage Internal Combustion Engine Aftertreatment System Using Exhaust Gas Intercooling and Charger-Driven Air Ejector."
-This application filed in February 2017 . relates to emissions controls systems for vehicles
+- "Emissions Control Systems and Methods for Vehicles."
+This application filed in April 2016 relates to emissions control systems for vehicles. - "Assemblies and Methods for Reducing Particulate Matter, Hydrocarbons, and Gaseous Oxides from Internal Combustion Engine Exhaust."
+This application filed in February 2017 relates to emissions controls system for vehicles. - "Dual Stage Internal Combustion Engine Aftertreatment System Using Exhaust Gas Intercooling and Charger-Driven Air Ejector."
+This application filed in February 2017 relates to emissions controls systems for vehicles.

 In addition, the Company licensed specific rights to Microgrid software algorithms developed by University of Wisconsin researchers for which we pay royalties to the assignee, The Wisconsin Alumni Research Foundation (WARF).
 The specific patent named in our agreement is "Control of small distributed energy resources" (7,116,010), granted in 2006.
 Our exclusive rights are valid for engine-driven systems utilizing natural gas or diesel fuel in the application of power generation where the per-unit output is less than 500 kW.
 The software allows our products to be integrated as a Microgrid, where multiple InVerde units can be seamlessly isolated from the main utility grid in the event of an outage and re-connected to it afterward.
 The licensed software allows us to implement such a Microgrid with minimal control devices and associated complexity and cost.
 Tecogen pays WARF a royalty for each cogeneration module sold using the licensed technology.
-Such royalty payments have been in the range of \$5,000 to \$20,500 on an annual basis through the year ended December 31, 2017.
+Such royalty payments have been in the range of \$5,000 to \$30,000 on an annual basis through the year ended December 31, 2018.
 In addition, WARF reserved the right to grant non-profit research institutions and governmental agencies non-exclusive licenses to practice and use, for non-commercial research purposes, the technology developed by the Company that is based on the licensed software.